Mathématique: Chapter 58

 “You’re serious,” Rush said.

-“You basically just said it,” the man said, with a hint of defensiveness.
+“You said it,” the man said, with a hint of defensiveness.

 “I said nothing of the kind.
-You told me to skip any articulation of my concerns.
+Y’told me to skip articulation of my concerns!
 I was picturing, I don’t know, human cloning?”

 “Cloning?
 You thought you were a clone?”

-“I woke up without a past and with extremely advanced technology attached to my head, and then here you are, talking about an array of metaphorical dead composers that share the same spark of native genius, subject to some kind of universal oversight and with a single variant, ‘Mozart’ presumably preferred above others.
-What was I supposed to think?”
+“I woke up without a past and with advanced technology attached to my head, then here you are, talking about an array of metaphorical dead composers that ‘share the same spark of native genius,’ subject t’universal oversight and with a single variant, ‘Mozart,’ preferred above others.
+What am I meant to think?”

 “Okay, sure, yeah, I guess, but cloning?
 Really?”
 The man looked down, hiding a smile.

-“Are you criticizing me?
-Do you find this amusing?
+“Are y’criticizing me?
+Do y’find this amusing?
 You’re the one making opaque allusions to multiple copies of me.
 Human cloning is far, far more likely than branes of the quantum multiverse interacting.
 By orders of magnitude.
 They don’t touch.
 That’s their nature.
 Presuming they exist at all, which they very well may not.
-I’ll have you know that just now, in this exact moment, I discovered a personal preference for loop quantum gravity over string theory when it comes to describing the nature of reality.
+I’ll have you know that, just now, in this exact moment, I discovered a personal preference for loop quantum gravity over string theory when it comes to describing the nature of reality.
 How nice for me.
-This has been a very informative day.
+What an informative day.
 Night.
 Whatever.
-But if you’d care to know, and it seems like you might, I can tell you that I’ve also discovered I can do very well without adding the Many Worlds Interpretation of quantum mechanics to my list of practical problems.
-So you can just—”
+But if you’d care to know, and it seems like you might, I’ve also discovered I can do very well without adding the Many Worlds Interpretation of Quantum Mechanics to my list of practical problems.
+So y’can—”

 He stopped himself, breathing hard.